-The cost to commute to and from work, including gas, insurance, an occasional $5 coffee and lunch out, can add up to more than $300 a month.
+Then there's the cost of commuting to and from work, including gas, insurance, an occasional $5 coffee and lunch out -- all of which can easily add up to more than $300 a month ($3,600 a year).

 Work clothes can be another expense for many working Americans that can cost around $100 per month.
 And what about food?
 When both parents are working, there is less time to cook, meaning more money spent at restaurants.

-Parenting is a full-time job.
-If both parents work full-time jobs, they will have less time to spend with their children.
-Most full-time employees don't work 40 hours a week.
-According to the United Nations, more than 85% of men and 65% of women work more than 40 hours.
-Needless to say, in most professional jobs, you will spend more than 40 hours a week working.
+Obviously, the more you work, the less time you have to spend with your children.
+And sadly, most people work more than a full-time job.
+According to the United Nations, more than 85% of men and 65% of women work more than the standard 40-hour work week.
 Add in at least an hourly commute every day and you are pushing at least 50 hours a week.

-Families where both parents work full-time have less time to spend with their child, and the time they do have to spend is typically their "bad hours," or times when you aren't at your best.
+Families where both parents work full time have less time to spend with their child, and the time they do have to spend is typically their low-energy "bad hours" -- or times when you aren't at your best.

-Anytime you are tired, hungry, distracted and need alone time to unwind means it is tough to be attentive.
+Anytime you are tired, hungry, distracted and need alone time to unwind can make it tough to be attentive, patient or loving with your child.
 With one parent at home during the day, the child can experience the best hours, with the most energy, of that parent.
 If the working parent can spend extra time with the children on the weekends, the parent who stays home can use that time to relax a little.

 According to the U.S. Department of Health and Human Services, regardless of quality, children with a higher quantity of non-parental care exhibited increased behavioral problems.

-While the job can be thankless at times, it can also be the most rewarding job on the planet.
+While being a parent can be thankless at times, it can also be the most rewarding job on the planet.
 You might want to pull your hair out when your kid decides to eat the dog food, but does anything compare to her hug?
-During tough times in the office, a hug from Terry inis just not the same.
+During tough times in the office, a hug from Terry in is just not the same.